Spacecraft flight dynamics: Mid-course corrections

 A simple lunar trajectory stays in one plane, resulting in lunar flyby or orbit within a small range of inclination to the Moon's equator.
 This also permits a "free return", in which the spacecraft would return to the appropriate position for reentry into the Earth's atmosphere if it were not injected into lunar orbit.
 Relatively small velocity changes are usually required to correct for trajectory errors.
-Such a trajectory was used for the Apollo 8, Apollo 10, Apollo 11, and Apollo 12 manned lunar missions.
+Such a trajectory was used for the Apollo 8, Apollo 10, Apollo 11, and Apollo 12 crewed lunar missions.

 Greater flexibility in lunar orbital or landing site coverage (at greater angles of lunar inclination) can be obtained by performing a plane change maneuver mid-flight; however, this takes away the free-return option, as the new plane would take the spacecraft's emergency return trajectory away from the Earth's atmospheric re-entry point, and leave the spacecraft in a high Earth orbit.
 This type of trajectory was used for the last five Apollo missions (13 through 17).